keithiopia/govspeak-guide/data/documentation.md

     *[FCO]: Foreign and Commonwealth Office

-This means the full text will appear when users hover of the acronym wherever it occurs on the page.
+This means the full text will appear when users hover over the acronym wherever it occurs on the page.

 ###Example of acronym use

 Example: PCSO and PCSOs are both in a piece of content.

-Always put the longer one first - otherwise PCSOs will pick up the singular only 'Police Community Support Officer'.
+Always put the longer one first in the list - otherwise PCSOs will pick up only the singular 'Police Community Support Officer'.

     *[PCSOs]: Police Community Support Officers
     *[PCSO]: Police Community Support Officer